-Best Practices in Mistake Proofing & Effective Corrective Actions
+Best Practices in Mistake Proofing and Corrective Action Writing

-This workshop explores the common types of work process and tool design flaws that contribute to human error, including fixes that fail.
-It also gives you a coach and a practice field for learning to write more effective and sustainable corrective and preventive actions.
-Finally, this workshop gives you many best practices you can use to more effectively, and proactively, ‘mistake proof’ your workplace by fixing key work process and tool design flaws.
+This workshop also explores the common types of work process and tool design flaws that contribute to human error, including fixes that fail.
+From a reactive improvement perspective, it gives you a coach and a practice field for learning to write more effective and sustainable corrective and preventive actions.
+If you want to proactively reduce the potential for errors and failures, this workshop gives you many best practices and assessment tools that can be used to improve safeguard effectiveness and ‘mistake proof’ your workplace.

-All two-day course participants will receive a course workbook and a copy of the facilitator’s latest book, “Error Proof – How to Stop Daily Goofs for Good.”
+All two-day course participants will receive a 180-page, full color, course workbook and a copy of the facilitator’s book, “Error Proof – How to Stop Daily Goofs for Good.”

 In this workshop, you will learn how to:

-- Use best practice approaches for error proofing job tasks of any type
+- Use best practice approaches for mistake proofing job tasks of any type

-- Proactively identify and analyze opportunities for error in a systematic manner
+- Proactively identify and analyze error and risk potential in a systematic manner

-- Better utilize the 32 NI root causes through benchmarking and best practice exploration
+- Better utilize the 32 TapRooT® NI root causes through benchmarking and best practice exploration

-- Assess the relative strength of different corrective action options
+- Assess the relative strength of different corrective action and safeguard options

-- Write effective corrective and preventive actions that add value and can be sustained over time
+- Write effective corrective and preventive actions that add value, reduce risk potential, and can be sustained over time

-- Capture and use process-level error rates as leading indicators of corrective action effectiveness
+- Capture and use process-level error rates as leading indicators of potential risk levels and corrective action effectiveness